Crassula rupestris (Crassula Baby Necklace) Indoor Care, Propagation & Common Problems

 Light Requirements

-Crassula rupestris requires bright light with at least 4-6 hours of morning or late afternoon sunlight.
+Yes.
+Crassula rupestris needs bright light with at least 4-6 hours of morning or late afternoon sunlight.
 Keep it away from hot midday sunshine to avoid scorching the leaves.

-If the light is not sufficient, the plant will become etiolated with elongated stems and pale leaves.
-Where the natural lighting is not adequate, you may grow Rock Crassula under grow lights.
-Take a look at these full spectrum grow lights on Amazon.
+If the light is not sufficient, the plant will become etiolated with elongated stems and yellowish leaves.
+Where the natural lighting is not adequate, you may use full spectrum grow lights to supplement it.

 Crassula Baby Necklace can be grown outdoors, however, gradually acclimate it and place it in a shaded place to prevent scorching of the leaves.